huikang-tmp-workspace/resume/index.md

 Machine Learning Engineer

 - Improved the recommendation systems for Quora feed and digest
-- Co-created a recommendation system for user prompt bots
+- Generated many Quora questions with ChatGPT
-- Generated many questions with ChatGPT
+- Made many tutorial bots on Poe, a marketplace of AI bots by Quora
 - Technical domains: python, C++, PrestoSQL, git, prompt engineering

 **Versafleet**